 This is one of the commonest and most widespread dragonfly species, both in Devon and in Britain, breeding in a wide variety of mainly standing waters.
 Adults wander widely and are sometimes seen in numbers at coastal locations, even pairs flying in tandem, suggesting immigration.
 There are at least six records from Lundy Island.
-At the other extreme, there are records from Dartmoor at 350m (Haytor and Headland Warren), 380m (Shapley Tor) and almost 400m (Devonport Leat at Nun's Cross), while larvae have been seen at Venford Reservoir (about 285m), emergence at Yellowmead, Willsworthy (about 300m) and egg-laying at Doetor Mire (about 250m).
+At the other extreme, there are records from Dartmoor at 350m (Haytor and Headland Warren), 380m (Shapley Tor) and almost 400m (Devonport Leat at Nun's Cross), while larvae have been seen at Venford Reservoir (about 285m), emergence at Yellowmead, Willsworthy (about 300m) and egglaying at Doetor Mire (about 250m).
 There is therefore some overlap and potential for competition with Black Darter; climate warming may allow Common Darter to 'invade' upland waters to the possible detriment of Black Darter.

-Common Darter has the longest flight season of any species, especially in Devon, emerging from late May, the earliest being three that emerged from the Dune Pond at Dawlish Warren on 16 May 1998.
-They appear on territories from July and some linger into November or even December, with the latest one on 26 December, also at Dawlish Warren.
-The latter was the latest ever dragonfly record for Britain (excepting winter Vagrant Emperor records), but only for a day, as one was seen in Nottinghamshire the following day!
+Common Darter has the longest flight season of any species, especially in Devon, emerging from late May, the earliest being one that emerged at Stover on 14 May 2023.
+They appear on territories from July and some linger into November or even December, with the latest one on 11 December at Ernesettle.

-Counts of 100 or more have come from Bystock Pools DWT Reserve on 22 October 2016; Dart's Farm on 21 August 2005; Little Bradley Ponds on 4 September 1993 and 14 August 1996; Smallhanger in August 2001, 2003 and 2005; Stover CP on 12 November 2003 (late for such a large total), 9 September 2009 and 10 September 2023; the largest count to date is 200 at Seaton Marshes on 15 August 2001.
+Counts of 100 or more have come from Bystock Pools DWT Reserve on 22 October 2016; Dart's Farm on 21 August 2005; Little Bradley Ponds on 4 September 1993 and 14 August 1996; Smallhanger in August 2001 and 2005; Stover CP on 9 September 2009 and 10 September 2023; and Upper Tamar Lake on 15 August 1998; the largest count to date is 200 at Seaton Marshes on 15 August 2001.
 Up to 50 are reported most years on Lundy, where the species has bred.